Ru Ba Ru: Plot

-Tara wants to cement their relationship by having him meet her parents as a commitment to a marriage.
-But Nikhil, who is workaholic and professionally ambitious, is always pre-occupied with his work.
+Tara wants to cement their relationship by having him meet her parents as a commitment to marriage.
+But Nikhil, who is a workaholic and professionally ambitious, is always pre-occupied with his work.
 Saying that he is happy with the way things are between the two of them, he stashes away her proposal for marriage.

 Trouble brews between them when Nikhil constantly forgets little things about her and their relationship.
 He begins to take Tara, her family and friends for granted.
 When Tara cannot take this behavior of Nikhil anymore, she decides to take matters in her own hand.
 That's when a strange magical, mystical force intervenes, and what happens next forms the rest of the story.

 Tara is hit by a taxi, and dies in the hospital.
 Nikhil is left helpless and sobbing.
 However, the next morning, he finds Tara lying on the bed besides him alive!
 This makes him realise that he's been given a second chance to patch up and rectify his mistakes.
 All is well, until at the end another tragedy occurs, and that is the taxi got hit by another vehicle.